tomhuang12/awesome-k8s-resources/readme.md

 ### Networking
 - :green_heart:[Calico Networking](https://github.com/projectcalico/calico) :fire::fire::fire::fire::fire: - Calico is an open source networking and network security solution for containers, virtual machines, and bare-metal workloads
 - :green_heart:[cert-manager](https://github.com/jetstack/cert-manager) :fire::fire::fire::fire::fire: - cert-manager is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
+- :green_heart:[cilium](https://github.com/cilium/cilium) :fire::fire::fire::fire::fire: - Cilium is a networking, observability, and security solution with an eBPF-based dataplane.
 - :green_heart:[CoreDNS](https://github.com/coredns/coredns) :fire::fire::fire::fire::fire: - CoreDNS is a fast and flexible DNS server that works on Kubernetes.
 - :green_heart:[ingress-nginx](https://github.com/kubernetes/ingress-nginx) :fire::fire::fire::fire::fire: - `ingress-nginx` is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.
 - :green_heart:[Kong for Kubernetes](https://github.com/Kong/kubernetes-ingress-controller) :fire::fire::fire::fire: - Configure plugins, health checking, load balancing and more in Kong for Kubernetes Services.